February is National Therapeutic Recreation Month

-Sometimes something such as painting with a paintbush fixed to a mouthstick or trying a handcycle for the first time allows a patient to feel hopeful about getting involved in leisure activities after rehab.
+Sometimes something such as painting with a paintbrush fixed to a mouth-stick or trying a handcycle for the first time allows a patient to feel hopeful about getting involved in leisure activities after rehab.

 Craig Hospital’s Therapeutic Recreation Department, located on the first floor of the east building, includes a kitchen, greenhouse, pool table, games and other equipment used in therapeutic recreation activities and for family use in the evenings and on weekends.

 The department also hosts a number of events and outings each week, providing patients and their family members with offsite immersion experiences and recreation opportunities.

 After inpatient rehab, many Craig grads participate in Craig’s Adventure Program, which hosts a wide range of adaptive recreational outings – from scuba to camping.